CELTA to ESOL bridging course

-A new NATECLA online course (via Zoom) designed for English language teachers who want to move into ESOL or deepen their understanding of the sector.
+A new and original course by NATECLA.
+This semi-asynchronous course is designed for English language teachers who want to move into ESOL, recently started out in the ESOL field or want to deepen their understanding of this varied sector.

 Aims: